DHI/python-package-development/projects/data_cleaning/Project_overview.md

 ## Module 1:
 - 1.1 GitHub repo
-    - 1.1.1 Create a new GitHub repository "timeseriescleaner" (OR timeseriescleanerJEM)
+    - 1.1.1 Create a new GitHub repository "timeseriescleaner"
         - private, no template, add readme, gitignore python, no license
     - 1.1.2 Go to repo settings/Collaborators add your instructors and your "buddy"
     - 1.1.3 Clone repo to local machine